J-Ride/Make.com--AI-Proposal-Generator/README.md

 personalised message, the internal team is notified in Slack, and a row is appended to a Google Sheet proposal log for pipeline tracking.

-Every output is specific to the client's project -- no generic language, no static templates.
+Every output is specific to the client's project.
+No generic language, no static templates.

 ---